SMJSGaming/ROC-intake-test-site/README.md

 </head>
 ```

-JavaScript part (Put this at the bottom).
+JavaScript part (Put this at the bottom of your page (Under the body tag)).
 ```html
 <script>
 	var ads = document.getElementsByTagName("iframe");